iFission/50.044-System-Security-2021-Labs/documentation/docs/labs/lab2/README.md

 :::

 You are done!
-Submit your answers to the lab assignment by running **make prepare-submit** and upload the resulting `lab2-handin.tar.gz` file to [edimension website](https://edimension.sutd.edu.sg).
+Submit your answers to exercises 9-11 by running **make prepare-submit** and upload the resulting `lab2-handin.tar.gz` file to [edimension website](https://edimension.sutd.edu.sg).